model-checking/kani/rfc/src/template.md

 ## Open questions

-List of open questions + an optional link to an issue that capture the work required to address the open question.
+List of open questions + an optional link to an issue that captures the work required to address the open question.
 Capture the details of each open question in their respective issue, not here.

 Example: